madtank/nova-act-mcp/README.md

 4. Save the file and restart Claude Desktop

-### 3. Using with Claude
+### 3. Using with Your MCP Client (Example: Claude)

-Once configured, you can use the browser automation tool with Claude.
-Look for the hammer icon (🔨) in Claude Desktop, which indicates available MCP tools.
+Once configured, you can use the browser automation tool with your MCP client.
+For Claude Desktop, look for the hammer icon (🔨), which indicates available MCP tools.

 Try a simple example like this: